On the properties of Northcott and Narkiewicz for elliptic curves: Introduction

 \subsection{Background and motivation}

 Let $\cA$ be a subset of the algebraic numbers $\oQ$.
-Following Bombieri and Zannier \cite{BZ}, we say that $\cA$ has the \textit{Northcott property}, short \textit{Property $\N$}, if for any every positive number $T$ the set
+Following Bombieri and Zannier \cite{BZ}, we say that $\cA$ has the \textit{Northcott property}, short \textit{Property $\N$}, if for any positive number $T$ the set

-is finite, where $\h(\alpha)$ denotes the absolute logarithmic Weil height.
-The famous Northcott theorem \cite{North} states that the set of algebraic numbers with bounded degree (over the rational numbers $\Q$) has Property $\N$.
+is finite, where $\h(\alpha)$ denotes the absolute logarithmic Weil height (see \cite[Chapter VIII]{Silv}).
+The famous Northcott theorem \cite{North} states that a set of algebraic numbers of uniformly bounded degree (over the rational numbers $\Q$) has Property $\N$.

-Given a number field $K$ and a positive integer $d$, let $K^{(d)}$ be the compositum of all field extensions over $K$ of degree at most $d$.
+Given a number field $K$ and a positive integer $d$, let $K^{(d)}$ be the compositum of all the field extensions of $K$ of degree at most $d$.
 Bombieri and Zannier \cite{BZ} asked whether the field $K^{(d)}$ has Property $\N$.
 So far, for this question, due to \cite[Corollary 1]{BZ} we only know that $K^{(2)}$ has Property $\N$.
-More generally, it was showed in \cite[Theorem 1]{BZ} that $K^{(d)}_{ab}$ has Property $\N$ for any $d \ge 2$.
-Here, $K^{(d)}_{ab}$ is the compositum of all abelian extensions over $K$ contained in $K^{(d)}$.
+More generally, it was showed in \cite[Theorem 1]{BZ} that $K^{(d)}_{\ab}$ has Property $\N$ for any $d \ge 2$.
+Here, $K^{(d)}_{\ab}$ is the compositum of all the abelian extensions of $K$ contained in $K^{(d)}$.
 Another consequence is that for any positive integer $d$, the field $\Q(1^{1/d}, 2^{1/d}, 3^{1/d}, \ldots)$ has Property $\N$.
-Later, Dvornicich and Zannier \cite[Theorem 2.1]{DZ} proved that for any field $F$ of algebraic numbers with Property $\N$, any finite extension over $F$ also has Property $\N$.
-Recently, Widmer \cite[Theorem 3]{Wid} obtained a criterion for Property $\N$ which yields new kinds of fields having Property $\N$.
-See \cite{CF,CW} for further work.
+Later, Dvornicich and Zannier \cite[Theorem 2.1]{DZ} proved that for any field $F$ of algebraic numbers with Property $\N$, any finite extension of $F$ also has Property $\N$.
+Recently, Widmer \cite[Theorem 3]{Wid} obtained a criterion for Property $\N$ which yields new examples of fields having Property $\N$.
+See \cite{CF,CW,Fe} for further work.

-In \cite{BZ}, Bombieri and Zannier also studied the so-called property (P) for subfields of $\oQ$.
 A subfield $F$ of $\oQ$ is said to have the \textit{property} (P) if for any infinite subset $S$ of $F$, $f(S) = S$ for a polynomial $f$ over $F$ implies $\deg f = 1$.
 This property was first introduced and investigated by Narkiewicz in \cite{Nark}.
-Both \cite{BZ} and \cite{Nark} gave some typical examples for the property (P).
-Bombieri and Zannier also showed in \cite[Theorem 3.1]{BZ} that the Northcott property implies the property (P).
-In addition, in \cite[Section 6]{CW} Checcoli and Widmer investigated the relations between the property (P) and other properties of fields.
+Both \cite{DZ} and \cite{Nark} gave some typical examples for the property (P).
+Dvornicich and Zannier also showed in \cite[Theorem 3.1]{DZ} that the Northcott property implies the property (P).
+Pottmeyer proved in \cite[Corollary 4.5]{Pot1} that $\Q^{(d)}$ has the property (P) for any positive integer $d$.
+Recently, Pottmeyer \cite{Pot3} studied the property (P) in the field generated by all the symmetric Galois extensions of $\Q$.
+In addition, in \cite[Section 6]{CW} Checcoli and Widmer investigated the relations between the property (P) and other properties of fields; see also \cite[Section 4]{Pot1}.

 In this paper, we want to define and study Property $\N$ of subsets of algebraic points on an elliptic curve defined over a number field, as well as relate it to a similar version of the property (P) in this context.